 AGES: 1 to 5 years old

 Children can join us from 6:30 to 7:30 p.m. for Play to Learn.
 Every week we will highlight a different play theme and will focus on a different area of play while improving your child’s physical, language, and social development.
 After all, play is the work of childhood!
 Registration is not required to attend this class.

 AGES: 3 to 5 years old

-Join Miss Diane to share fun stories, songs, and activities for children with a little longer attention span on the verge of entering school.
-We also love home schoolers!
-Registration is not required to attend, but space is limited.
-Stop by the Youth Desk the day of the class to reserve your spot.
-Participation is on a first-come, first-served basis.
+Join Ms. Diane to share fun stories, songs, and crafts for children with a longer attention span on the verge of entering school.
+(We also love homeschoolers!)
+Space is limited, and kids will be accepted on a first-come, first-served basis.

 Visit the Library and check out a museum with the Museum Adventure Pass program!
 You can use your Bensenville library card to check out a pass to great Chicago area museums!
 Museums that participate in the program include:

 - Bess Bower Dunn Museum of Lake County

 - Brookfield Zoo (Chicago Zoological Society)